Pekingese mix breed dogs are popular with people looking for a smaller pet.

 The Pekingese has the shortened muzzle shape that is associated with a serious health condition called Brachycephalic Obstructive Airway Syndrome (BOAS).

-BOAS can cause lifelong and expensive health issues including respiratory, dental, vision and digestive concerns.
+BOAS can cause lifelong and pricey health issues.
+These include breathing, dental, vision and digestive concerns.

 When choosing a Pekingese mix puppy, it is important to avoid mixes which cross the Pekingese with another brachycephalic (short faced) breed.